Skip to main

 “It’s not enough to trust; every detail needs to be verified.
 Only pre-approved contacts get access, adding a layer of security that cuts down on risk.
 And if a carrier sits idle for a short period of time, re-vetting kicks in before they’re cleared to move another load," said Angle.
 "This isn’t just policy—it’s a fundamental step that ensures reliability and keeps the network secure, no matter how fast things move.”

-Aside from training, continuing education, and process adaptation is the last and most important part of prevention.
+Aside from training, continuing education, and careful asset management—process adaptation is the last and most important part of prevention.
 It’s not enough to have a set-it-and-forget-it mindset to freight fraud.
 Attacks and cyber criminals are always adapting to new systems, and there will always be another and more sophisticated fraud attack.
 It’s up to the industry to continue to innovate and ensure their training, technology investments, and processes are keeping up, which is something ITS Logistics takes very seriously.

 The Freight Recovery Process